 Maryland must pass common sense legislation to cease local collaboration in federal immigration enforcement via notifications and transfers to ICE.
-This legislation would affirmatively ban state correctional facilities from detaining, or prolonging the detention, of people based on suspicion that an individual may have committed a civil immigration violation.
-It would also ban state correctional facilities and law enforcement from notifying federal immigration authorities that an individual is in custody without a subpoena or judicial order and prohibit the transfer of individuals to ICE from state correctional facilities unless presented with a criminal warrant signed by a federal judge.
+The Community Trust Act would affirmatively ban correctional facilities and law enforcement from detaining, or prolonging the detention, of people based on suspicion that an individual may have committed a civil immigration violation.
+This bill would also ban correctional facilities and law enforcement from notifying federal immigration authorities that an individual is in custody without a subpoena or judicial order and prohibit the transfer of individuals to ICE from correctional facilities unless presented with a criminal warrant signed by a federal judge.
 Maintaining this practice not only decreases trust in law enforcement, it also risks complicity in the violation of individuals constitutional rights.